 Have you coined a KQB term?
 Drop in the comments and we just might include it in our next glossary update.
 Thanks!

 Welcome to the KQB FAQ.
 So many questions, so many resources.
 This is a good starting point.
 You can also jump in #questions in our official Discord server where community members and devs tackle Q’s in real time.

 General KQB FAQ

 Q: What platforms can you play Killer Queen Black on?

-A: Nintendo Switch, PC: Steam and Discord, Xbox and Xbox Game Pass, and Stadia!
+A: Nintendo Switch, PC: Steam and Discord, Xbox and Xbox Game Pass, Stadia, and Luna!

 Q: Is there a physical edition of Killer Queen Black?